What is compost?

 How long does it take to make compost?

 When you tend to a compost pile, maintain a balance of ingredients, check the moisture level, and turn it regularly, compost can be made in a matter of weeks.
 A compost thermometer and moisture meter can be used to monitor how your compost is “cooking.”
-In addition, daily aeration of the material when you turn your ComposT-Twin makes the organisms convert raw organic matter into compost more quickly.
+In addition, daily aeration of the material when you turn your Mantis composter makes the organisms convert raw organic matter into compost more quickly.

 What’s the fastest way to make compost?